eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     fraudulent EAA Provider may be technically able to issue types of QEAAs, PuB-EAAs or EAAs that it is not legally allowed to issue.
-To prevent this, the applicable Rulebook (see \[Topic 12\]) may define mechanisms allowing a Wallet Instance, during issuance of an EAA, to verify that the EAA Provider is authorised or registered to issue the type of EAA the Wallet Instance is requesting.
+To prevent this, the applicable Rulebook (see \[Topic 12\]) may define mechanisms allowing a Wallet Unit, during issuance of an EAA, to verify that the EAA Provider is authorised or registered to issue the type of EAA the Wallet Unit is requesting.
 The same mechanism may also be used by Relying Parties during presentation of an EAA.

 Subsequently, each Registrar includes the CA in a PID Provider Access CA Trusted List or Attestation Provider Access CA Trusted List.
-This Trusted List contains at least the trust anchor(s) of the CA. A Wallet Instance can use these trust anchors to verify the authenticity of a PID Provider or an Attestation Provider access certificate during the issuance of a PID or an attestation.
+This Trusted List contains at least the trust anchor(s) of the CA. A Wallet Unit can use these trust anchors to verify the authenticity of a PID Provider or an Attestation Provider access certificate during the issuance of a PID or an attestation.
 For more information, see \[Topic 31\].

 ##### 6.3.2.3 PID Provider or Attestation Provider trust anchors are included in a Trusted List